luka-zitnik/ModSecurity-wiki/Ideas-for-Google-Summer-of-Code-2016.md

 Below are a number of suggestions for students interested in the ModSecurity project during Google Summer of Code.
-If you are looking for more information feel free to email security@modsecurity.org, join #Modsecurity on freenode, join the mailing lists, or open a github ticket!
+These are just suggestions, feel free to submit your own proposal.
+If you are looking for more information (or just someone to talk to about ideas) feel free to email security [at] modsecurity.org, join #Modsecurity on freenode, join the mailing lists, or open a github ticket!
 We look forward to working with you.
 - @csanders-git and @zimmerle

 ###ModSecurity Ruby support